alebeck/blowtorch/README.md

 # blowtorch

-Intuitive, high-level training framework for research and development.
-It abstracts away boilerplate code normally associated with training and evaluating PyTorch models, without limiting flexibility.
+Intuitive, high-level PyTorch training framework for research and development.
+Abstracting away boilerplate code normally associated with training and evaluating PyTorch models, with a more intuitive API then similar frameworks.
 Blowtorch provides:

 * A way to specify training runs at high level, while not giving up on fine-grained control
 * Automated checkpointing, logging and resuming of runs